All vehicles must be properly registered according to purpose and must display the appropriate licence plate.

 Saskatchewan residents with Tort Coverage receive a basic package of benefits regardless of the circumstances of the collision.
 Benefits include some coverage for income loss, medical and rehabilitation expenses, permanent impairment and death benefits.
 Those with Tort Coverage who are not totally at fault for the collision can sue for expenses and income losses not covered by their benefits and for pain and suffering, subject to a $5,000 deductible.

 For more information on No Fault Coverage, Tort Coverage or how to choose your auto injury insurance, visit any SGI office or SGI motor licence issuing office for informational materials that explain the coverages.Previous page Next page

-- Vehicles are covered to the actual cash value, which is the market value of your vehicle compared with similar vehicles, with similar equipment, mileage and condition to the insured vehicle (see coverage limitations on page 43 of the Driver's Licence and Basic Auto Insurance brochure).
+- Vehicles are covered to the actual cash value, which is the market value of your vehicle compared with similar vehicles, with similar equipment, mileage and condition to the insured vehicle (see Coverage limitations in the Driver's Licence and Basic Auto Insurance brochure).